reactjs/rfcs/text/0000-allow-null-on-controlled-components.md

 If the design choice is `value` for controlled and `defaultValue` for uncontrolled:
 * What should be done in the case `value=undefined`? (throw a warning or an error, do nothing)

-For the alternitive design choice of `forceControlled` attribute:
+For the alternative design choice of `forceControlled` attribute:
 * What is the impact if this choice is made?